Understanding Pause Containers and Pod Disruptions in Kubernetes

 Signal forwarding from one container to another container inside the pod.

-The pod will be active even if its container was not active because the pause container was running.
+The pod will be active even if its container is not because the pause container was running.

 About Pod disruptions